ibotha/photo_filter/README.md

 ## Toolchain
 I am developing this is VS 2022 and that is all I will support due to basic nature of this project.

-## Graphics API
+## Dependencies
-The main graphical API used for this is [SDL](https://wiki.libsdl.org/SDL3) and it is included as a submodule so make sure you set those up before complaining about this dependency being broken.
+- The main graphical API used for this is [SDL](https://wiki.libsdl.org/SDL3) and it is included as a submodule so make sure you set those up for this to work.

-I am also using [SDL_Image](https://wiki.libsdl.org/SDL2_image/FrontPage) to load the images from disk
+- [SDL_Image](https://wiki.libsdl.org/SDL2_image/FrontPage) to load the images from disk
+- [nativefiledialog](https://github.com/mlabbe/nativefiledialog/tree/master) for the file dialog
+- [Dear ImGui](https://github.com/ocornut/imgui/tree/master) to deal with the GUI legwork